-Two-thirds of the world’s blind are women and girls.
+More than half of people living with blindness and visual impairment are women and girls.
 Seva focuses on community-based approaches that tackle the social and economic barriers preventing women and girls from getting the care they need.
 As a result, women and girls can receive essential eye care and are able to lead healthy and productive lives.

 Most eye care treatments change lives right away.
 A pair of glasses brings the world into focus.
 A 15-minute cataract surgery restores sight and independence.
 Medication for eye infections prevents decades of blindness and suffering.
 High-quality eye care creates an immediate and lasting impact.